84emllc/.github/profile/README.md

 Client opt-out of the use of AI tools is of course always available.

-We focus on solving real problems rather than chasing trends.
+We focus on solving real challenges rather than chasing trends.
 Whether it's a complex custom plugin, a thorny integration challenge, or long-term maintenance, we deliver solutions that work.

 ## Work With Us